MengYunWang/Protocol-rsfmri-analysis/README.md

-# My protocol of analyzing rsfMRI data
+# Learning notes of the rsfMRI

 [How to analyze the rs-fMRI](https://www.ohbmbrainmappingblog.com/blog/ohbm-ondemand-how-to-resting-state-fmri-analysis)